 Run a Race Through the City

 Don't let San Francisco's famous hills fool you; the city is one of the best destinations for running.
-Whether you want to do a quick 5K trot with your group or compete in a half-marathon together, Run San Francisco offers five different foot races in 2018 that you can register for right now.
+Whether you want to do a quick 5K trot with your group or compete in a half-marathon together, there's always a great running option to run San Francisco.

 Cruise the Bay with Blue & Gold Fleet